Babatundesuccess/Student-Success-Factors-Insights/README.md

 ## 🧠 Key Insights
 - **Attendance and study hours** are the most powerful predictors of academic success.
-- **Access to educational resources and internet** greatly enhance student performance.
+- **Access to educational resources and internet** greatly enhances student performance.
 - **Teacher quality** significantly influences outcomes, emphasizing the importance of teacher training.
 - **School type and gender** have minimal to no significant effects on exam results.